alayahharvey/mailtester-ninja/README.md

 # MailTester Ninja

-Welcome to MailTester Ninja, the ultimate solution for email verification.
+Welcome to MailTester Ninja, the ultimate solution for [email verifier](https://mailtester.ninja/).
 Designed to streamline your email marketing efforts, MailTester Ninja ensures your emails reach valid and active recipients by providing real-time email validation and comprehensive verification features.

 ## Features